Why the murder case against the 'Mill Woods Rapist' collapsed | CBC News

 Fash was arrested at his mother's house on Feb.
 21 after allegedly breaching conditions related to the Sex Offender Information Registration Act, police said.

-He remains in custody and is scheduled to make his next court appearance on March 1.
+He remains in custody and is scheduled to make a court appearance on March 1.

 Court records show no bail hearing has been scheduled.